ward/run/_drafts/2018-05-27-20km-door-brussel.md

 weekend before the race, he decided he should do _a 20 km run at 20 km race pace_ on Friday evening followed by hunting for a 4.5 km segment of mine on Sunday morning.
-Wednesday he tells me his foot hurts a bit (the foot had been nagging him a bit about a month ago), even when walking.
+Wednesday he tells me his foot hurts a bit (the foot had been nagging him already about a month ago), even when walking.
 Thursday he comes into the office on crutches.
 The pain was too much to walk on and he was going to the doctor later that day.
 He still had hopes for Sunday, I just hoped he was not going to be dumb enough to run on that.
 Side note: I have also done